-Though Ranthambore is spread over an area of 1000 square kilometres, however the core area is about 400 square kilometres.
+Though Ranthambore is spread over an area of 1334 square kilometres, however the core area is about 400 square kilometres.
 The park is situated on the eastern side of the Aravalli range.
 The park derives its name from the Ranthambore fort that overlooks the park.
 Two rivers rinse the park and there are three lakes inside the park.

 Elephant safari is an excellent way of exploring the park.
 However, jeep safaris are also available.
 The chances of sighting a tiger in the park are more during early morning and before dusk.
 As the predator is most active during morning and evening.
 The former president of the United States, Bill Clinton spotted a tiger during his visit to Ranthambore National Park in 2000.

 There are a number of places in and around Ranthambore National Park that you can visit.
-The most popular is Ranthambore Fort, which you can visit.
+The most popular place is Ranthambore Fort which you can visit.
 This 10th century Ranthambore fort was built by the Chauhans.
 You can also visit Jogi Mahal, which has the second largest banyan tree in India.

 Prior booking and travel information will help you in making you tour smooth affair.
-Unauthorised vehicles are not allowed inside the park.
+Unauthorized vehicles are not allowed inside the park.
 You can visit the park either in the morning (7-10 am) or in the afternoon (2.30-sunset).
 During summer, timings change slightly.